 Domain Name System (DNS) in Application Layer

-DNS is a host name to IP address translation service.
+DNS is a hostname for IP address translation service.
 DNS is a distributed database implemented in a hierarchy of name servers.
 It is an application layer protocol for message exchange between clients and servers.

 - Country domain .in (india) .us .uk

-Namespace – Set of possible names, flat or hierarchical .
-Naming system maintains a collection of bindings of names to values – given a name, a resolution mechanism returns the corresponding value –
+Namespace: Set of possible names, flat or hierarchical.
+The naming system maintains a collection of bindings of names to values – given a name, a resolution mechanism returns the corresponding value.

-Top level server – It is responsible for com, org, edu etc and all top level country domains like uk, fr, ca, in etc. They have info about authoritative domain servers and know names and IP addresses of each authoritative name server for the second level domains.
+Top level domain (TLD) server: It is responsible for com, org, edu etc and all top level country domains like uk, fr, ca, in etc. They have info about authoritative domain servers and know the names and IP addresses of each authoritative name server for the second-level domains.

-Authoritative name servers This is organization’s DNS server, providing authoritative hostName to IP mapping for organization servers.
-It can be maintained by organization or service provider.
+Authoritative name servers are the organization’s DNS server, providing authoritative hostName to IP mapping for organization servers.
+It can be maintained by an organization or service provider.
 In order to reach cse.dtu.in we have to ask the root DNS server, then it will point out to the top level domain server and then to authoritative domain name server which actually contains the IP address.
 So the authoritative domain server will return the associative ip address.

 Domain Name Server

-The client machine sends a request to the local name server, which , if root does not find the address in its database, sends a request to the root name server , which in turn, will route the query to an intermediate or authoritative name server.
-The root name server can also contain some hostName to IP address mappings .
-The intermediate name server always knows who the authoritative name server is.
+The client machine sends a request to the local name server, which , if root does not find the address in its database, sends a request to the root name server , which in turn, will route the query to an top-level domain (TLD) or authoritative name server.
+The root name server can also contain some hostName to IP address mappings.
+The Top-level domain (TLD) server always knows who the authoritative name server is.
 So finally the IP address is returned to the local name server which in turn returns the IP address to the host.